gamma-opt/ShelfSpaceAllocation.jl/docs/src/plotting.md

 ## Planogram
 ![](figures/results/planogram.svg)

-Planogram visualizes the product placing on the shelves. [^Rouse2010]
+Planogram visualizes the product placing on the shelves.
+Blocks are indicated by the different colors.
+A definition of planogram can be found at [^Rouse2010].

 ## Block Allocation
 ![](figures/results/block_allocation.svg)